Polysorbate 80 Food Additive, Gut Bacteria, and Inflammation

 - abdominal obesity.

 The definition of "high"or "low" in each disorder is determined by a comparison with specific numbers.
 Metabolic syndrome is a serious condition because it increases the risk of heart problems and strokes.
+Any factor that increases the risk of the syndrome is undesirable.

 A Doctor Describes Metabolic Syndrome